zazazabo/reverse-injector/README.md

 # Example

-Since all of the games memory is mapped into your process you can simply walk the games PEB for loaded modules.
+Since all of the processes memory is mapped into your process you can simply walk the processes PEB for loaded modules.
 Here is an example of how to do that.

 ```cpp
 auto get_module_base(vdm::vdm_ctx* v_ctx, nasa::injector_ctx* rinjector,